 Field Description

 Authentication

 Maximum Login The maximum number of attempts for a user to

 Attempts enter a card number.
 By default: 3.

 Prompts &

 notifications

 Play welcome If enabled, the IVR will play the welcome message

 message to the user once he reaches an access number.

 Language

 Select languages This option allows the user to select the language(s)

 to be used for voice prompts.

-1 1

-Click Select languages to open the language

-selection dialog box and define languages in a

-specific order, and then upon reaching an access

-number, the end user can choose one of these

-languages.

-Prompts 88

-customization

-Brand Prompts IVR prompts can be customized per access

-Brand Frompto number.
-Specify the directory where the custom

-prompt files are located.
-The Media Server will look

-for the prompts in that folder first and if found -

-use them.
+Prompts Click Select languages to open the language selection dialog box and define languages in a specific order, and then upon reaching an access number, the end user can choose one of these languages. customization Brand Prompts IVR prompts can be customized per access number.
+Specify the directory where the custom prompt files are located.
+The Media Server will look for the prompts in that folder first and if found - use them.
 Otherwise, it will use default files.

-use them.
-Otherwise, it will use default mes.

-For example, put customized English prompts

-under the directory

-/porta_var/psmsc/custom-

-files/prompts/brands/my_company/en and

-specify "my_company" in this field.

-Confirm by If this option is enabled, the IVR suggests

-pound confirmation of multi-digit input by pressing the '#'

-Pound key.

-Default prompt The maximum number of seconds the system waits

-timeout, sec until a user dials a key before playing a prompt.
-By

-inicout, sec default: 3.

-Application default.
-3.

-specific

-Minimum card Minimum langth of a gard number

-Minimum length of a card number.

-length By default: 11.

-Maximum card Maximum length of a card number. length By default: 11.
+For example, put customized English prompts under the directory /porta_var/psmsc/custom-files/prompts/brands/my_company/en and specify "my_company" in this field.
+Confirm by pound If this option is enabled, the IVR suggests confirmation of multi-digit input by pressing the '#' key.
+Default prompt timeout, sec The maximum number of seconds the system waits until a user dials a key before playing a prompt.
+By default: 3.
+Application specific Minimum card length Minimum length of a card number.
+By default: 11.
+Maximum card length Maximum length of a card number.
+By default: 11.